mfrasier/api-poc/README.md

 For production stacks it is recommended to populate the stack env with account and region so it is only deployed where you define.
 To make this repo public, and in order to deploy to any account as non-production I left that information out.

-This project can deploy the stack based on `AWS_PROFILE` and `AWS_DEFAULT_REGION` environment variables.

-You can specify a role to assume from your profile but that wasn't necessary in my case and is not shown here.

 ```
 cdk deploy